• Skip to main content

 You can continue to add more Galaxy S21 camera modes to the line (therefore to the preview screen) for quick access if you want.

-You can also remove any camera modes from the line, except for the Photo and Video modes.
+You can also remove any camera modes from the line except for the Photo and Video modes.
 These two modes cannot be removed from the preview screen.
-So, both of them will be greyed out when you can relocate camera modes.
+So, both of them will be greyed out when you can relocate the camera modes.

-Once you finish adding, or removing or relocating camera modes, you MUST tap the Save button, as shown in the screenshot below.
+Once you finish adding, removing, or relocating camera modes, you MUST tap the Save button, as shown in the screenshot below.

 Otherwise, all changes will be discarded.

-As shown on the screenshot above, the Pro mode can be accessed in the preview screen directly.
+As shown in the screenshot above, the Pro mode can be accessed in the preview screen directly.

 You may manage other Galaxy S21 camera modes following a similar procedure.